bale of plastic bottles for recycling.

 What are recycling rebates?

-Recycling rebates are payments or credits offered for recyclable materials collected from your business.
-The rebate value is based on the material type, quality, volume, and current market conditions.
-Rather than paying to dispose of recyclable waste, eligible businesses receive money back for it.
+Recycling rebates are payments or credits for recyclable materials collected from your business.
+The value depends on the material type, weight, quality, and current market conditions.

 Get in touch